ctf0/vscode-problems-fix-runner/README.md

 ## Notes

 - for severity code meaning check https://code.visualstudio.com/api/references/vscode-api#DiagnosticSeverity
+- runner will stop
+    - if window loses focus
+    - if no selection was made

 ## TODO

-- hide suggestion menu if no interaction made or cancled & go to next
+- hide suggestion menu if no interaction made or cancled & go to next "if anyone knows how to, plz open a ticket"